Climate Atlas Guidebook

 There are also more technical variables, such as heating and cooling degree days, that will be of interest to farmers, planners, and other professionals whose work is directly dependent on our changing climate.

 The following table presents each of the climate variables within the atlas, a plain language description of the variable, as well as a short note explaining why each one is important.
 Regardless if you’re a homeowner, building manager, community planner, or landscape architect you’re sure to find variables in the atlas that are important to your life and livelihood.
-(You can find a much more detailed description of all these variable at https://climateatlas.ca/variables.)
+(You can find a much more detailed description of all these variables at https://climateatlas.ca/variables.)

 Climate variable descriptions